TechnionTDK/jbs-text2json/README.md

              }

- 2. the second methos was to put all the objects in an array and randomly test objects
+ 2. The second method was to put all the objects in an array and randomly test objects

- for example:
+ For example:

         static SubjectsJson json[] = new SubjectsJson[NUM_OF_LAST_MASECHET + 1];

-filling the array:
+Filling the array:

         for (int bookNum = NUM_OF_FIRST_BOOK; bookNum <= NUM_OF_LAST_BOOK; bookNum++) {
             TanachParser parser = new TanachParser();